Frequently Asked Questions

 11. What can I expect during the visit?
 Can I be present with my pet during the visit?

 Just like a regular veterinary clinic, we take all the vitals, do a full physical exam and can do most treatments right then and there.
-If you request, we perform physical exams in your home.
-However, all treatments and procedures will take place in the mobile unit.
+We no longer enter your home and all visits take place in our van.
 Due to space and liability reasons, clients are not allowed in the van.

 12. How long are appointments?